-SyWinCommand has got Name, Windows Command, Icon and Description properties.
+SyWinCommand has Name, Windows Command, Icon, and Description properties.

 Windows Command property supports every command included in Windows command console.

 Besides, since version 1.06, SyWinCommand can link even .cpl, .msc and .exe files.
-The only requirement is that linked program has to reside on one of the registered path
+The only requirement is that linked program has to reside on one of the registered paths

-Multiple command can be assembled in one SyWinCommand with correct separator (semi-colon)
+Multiple commands can be assembled in one SyWinCommand with a correct separator (semi-colon)

 - asks that SyMenu executes in command window systeminfo program.
-In this case it's possible to achieve the same result with a SyProgram
+In this case it is possible to achieve the same result with a SyProgram

-If mapped command take path as parameters, remind to enclose it between quotation marks.
+If mapped command takes a path as parameters, please enclose it between "quotation marks".

 For example if you want to list folders and files inside the Windows folder of your host PC you have to write: dir "c:\Windows"

-For compatibility requirement the entire command list consists of commands included in Windows XP shell.
+For compatibility requirements, the entire command list consists of commands included in Windows XP shell.

 N.B.
 SyWinCommand path parameters could be written using Universal Unit Identifier